Select a category

 History of Riviersonderend

-The Riviersonderend history dates back to the days of the VOC, otherwise known as the Dutch East India Company.
-Situated on the N2 highway, this town was developed in order to accommodate and supply the farmers of the surrounding areas.
+The history of Riviersonderend dates back to the days of the Vereenigde Oost-Indische Compagnie (VOC), otherwise known as the Dutch East India Company.
+Situated on the N2 highway, the town was developed to accommodate and supply the farmers of the surrounding areas.

 In the Beginning

 Before the landing of the VOC, this region of the Western Cape was occupied by independent farming Khoi inhabitants.
-Upon the arrival of Jan van Riebeeck this land was considered impenetrable for a short while due to the terrain and mountains.
+Upon Jan van Riebeeck’s arrival Riviersonderend, which later formed part of Theewaterskloof, was considered impenetrable due to the terrain and mountains.

 The Building of an Empire

-By the 1780’s the word was spreading about the well-watered lands, fertile soils, dense forests and extensive grazing opportunities, that even more European settlers began immigrating here.
-Depleted numbers of Khoi inhabitants were left landless and either took jobs on the new farms or escaped to local missionary stations.
+By the 1780s, word had spread about the well-watered lands, fertile soils, dense forests and extensive grazing opportunities.
+Even more European settlers began immigrating to this part of the Overberg.
+The depleted Khoi community was soon left without land and either took jobs on the new farms or escaped to local missionary stations.

 The Birth of a Town

 The history of Riviersonderend itself began in 1922.
-Miss Edith McIntyre sold her Tierhoek farm for £6000 to the Dutch Reformed council so that they could establish a congregation.
-Although they wanted to name this new acquisition Nuwedorp (New Town), they opted for Riviersonderend (river without end), taken from the early explorers’ description of the local river
+Miss Edith McIntyre sold her Tierhoek farm for £6,000 to the Dutch Reformed Council so that they could establish a congregation.
+Although they wanted to name this new acquisition Nuwedorp (New Town), they opted for Riviersonderend, taken from the early explorers’ description of the local river.

-To populate the surrounding areas, a year later they held an auction to sell the farm plots.
-Each buyer was allowed one cow and two oxen at the time and only butchers were allowed sheep.
-Following the success of this event, they held another auction in 1925, around the same time that the streets were built.
+To populate the surrounding areas, they held an auction to sell farm plots a year later.
+Each buyer was allowed one cow and two oxen.
+At the time, only butchers were permitted to keep sheep.
+Following the success of this event, they held another auction in 1925, around the same time streets were built.

 Riviersonderend Today

-Now this quiet country-side town operates to fulfil the needs of passing travellers and nearby farmers.
+Nowadays this quiet countryside town mostly operates to fulfil the needs of nearby farmers and passing travellers.